najamelan/futures_ringbuf/README.md

 fn main() { block_on( async
 {
    // Buffer of 10 bytes in each direction.
+The buffer size always refers to the writing side, so here
+   // the first 10 means the server can write 10 bytes before it's buffer is full.
    // When it's full it will return pending on writing and when it's empty it returns
    // pending on reading.
    //